StaticLab/neo-ad-framework/README.md

 #### Starting a New Project

-The Ad Framework relies on Gulp tasks to handle adding the necessary components of an ad, as well as the compiling and processing of the final build files.
+This Ad Framework relies on Gulp tasks to handle adding the necessary components of an ad, as well as the compiling and processing of the final build files.
 When starting a new project, it is necessary to copy the **NEO_FRAMEWORK** folder to the new projects directory, as well as the following files: